German election tight; Merkel's bloc eyes worst result yet

 The electoral system typically produces coalition governments but post-war Germany has never previously seen a winning party take less than the 31% of the vote that the Union won in 1949.
 That was also the center-right bloc's worst result until now.

-Given the exit poll predictions, putting together the next coalition government for Europe’s biggest economy could be a lengthy and complicated process.
-Merkel will remain as a caretaker leader until a new government is in place.
-In German elections, the party that finishes first is best-placed, but not guaranteed, to provide the next chancellor.
+Given the predictions, putting together the next coalition government for Europe’s biggest economy could be a lengthy and complicated haggling process.
+In Germany, the party that finishes first is best-placed, but not guaranteed, to provide the next chancellor.
+Merkel will remain as a caretaker leader until the parties sort out a new coalition among themselves and a new government is in place.

-The projections also put support for the business-friendly Free Democrats at about 11% and the Left Party at 5%.
-The far-right Alternative for Germany party — which no other party wants to work with — was seen winning around 11% of the vote.
+The projections Sunday also put support for the business-friendly Free Democrats at about 12% and the Left Party at 5%.
+The far-right Alternative for Germany party — which no other party wants to work with — was seen winning around 11% of the vote, down slightly from the 12.6% it won in 2017, when it first entered parliament.

-Surrounded by Merkel and his party's top brass, Laschet said “we can’t be satisfied with the result” predicted by the exit polls.
-The Union took 32.9% of the vote four years ago.
-He said “the result puts Germany, the Union, all democratic parties, before big challenges.”
+Surrounded by Merkel and his party's top brass, Laschet said “we can’t be satisfied with the result” predicted by the exit polls, since the Union bloc took 32.9% of the vote four years ago.

-“We will do everything we can to form a government under the Union’s leadership, because Germany now needs a coalition for the future that modernizes our country,” he promised.
+“The result puts Germany, the Union, all democratic parties, before big challenges,” he said.
+“We will do everything we can to form a government under the Union’s leadership, because Germany now needs a coalition for the future that modernizes our country.”

 Laschet's likeliest route to power is a coalition with the Greens and the Free Democrats.